Comprehension Skills vs. Strategies: What’s the Difference?

 We can teach students to understand what they read by being clear ourselves about the differences between comprehension strategies and comprehension skills.

-When a teacher refers to teaching reading comprehension I notice many times they resort to instructing students to complete comprehension tasks such as comparing two versions of a fable, or sequencing a narrative, or even determining fact versus opinion.
-These are all important skills for students to be able to demonstrate with proficiency, but they are truly comprehension skills.
+When a teacher refers to teaching reading comprehension I notice many times they resort to instructing students to complete comprehension tasks.
+An example of such a task could be comparing two versions of a fable, or sequencing a narrative, or inferring meaning from a photograph.
+Tasks like these ask students to demonstrate a skill they’ve attained that helps them to comprehend.

 Comprehension skills can be thought of as exercises that a reader is often asked or assigned to complete to reflect on or demonstrate understanding after a text has been read.

-They are often straightforward procedures designed to address questions students are expected to answer about a text and manifest tangible results that are easy to assess or grade.
+They are often straightforward and designed to address questions students are expected to answer about a text and manifest tangible results that are easy to assess or grade.
 Can the student compare the differences and similarities between two fables or not?
 Did the student sequence the story correctly or not?
-Can the student identify facts and opinions or not?
+Can the student identify the author’s purpose or not?

 Comprehension strategies are cognitive processes that readers use in conjunction with one another flexibly and adeptly in different contexts.
 They represent deliberate moves readers make when comprehension breaks down and another approach to meaning making is necessary.
 Think of strategies as purposeful metacognitive actions that readers employ that are unique to each reading situation.